jackbeecher23/polymarket/README.md

 odds and input them into polymarket to see if there are any favorable bets for us on that site.
 We place these bets optimally using the kelly criterion.

-## Demo
-Below you will see intructions for setting up this code for your own use.
-However, for simplicity, here is a demo of how it works.

 ## To Use

 #### Dependencies